 Olum Lornah Afoyomungu is a feminist lawyer and writer from Uganda.
 She holds a Bachelor of Laws Degree from Makerere University, a Post-graduate Diploma in Legal Practice from the Law Development Centre, and a Master of Laws in human rights and democratization in Africa from the University of Pretoria.
 She has worked as a Legal Associate at Development Law Associates, a Program Manager, Training and Curriculum Developer at the African Development Law Institute where her role involved the conceptualization, planning, and delivering seminars in the area of international law and development.
 She is currently a Ph.D. candidate at the Centre for Human Rights, University of Pretoria

-Khadidja Kelalech completed her PhD from the University of Leicester, England in early 2023, focusing on misogynistic representations on social media that impede women’s access to higher education in Algeria.
+Khadidja is a Research Associate at the School of Criminology, University of Leicester.
+She completed her PhD from the University of Leicester, England in early 2023, focusing on misogynistic representations on social media that impede women’s access to higher education in Algeria.

 Khadidja’s academic journey began in 2015, teaching at Algerian universities.
 Between 2021 and 2023, she worked as a curriculum consultant and assistant lecturer at the University of Leicester.
 Notably, Khadidja made significant contributions to impactful initiatives such as the ‘Leics Decolonise’ project, aiming to decolonize the curriculum, and co-authoring the University of Leicester’s ‘reading lists and resources toolkit’ that aims at decolonising the curriculum.
 Khadidja’s recent publications include an article on strategies to decolonise the curriculum through the diversification of reading lists and resources: https://insights.uksg.org/articles/10.1629/uksg.634